ductnn/Dockerfile/README.md

 ...

 ## Show your support
-Give a ⭐ if you like this application ❤️
+Give a ⭐ if you like this repo ❤️

 ## Contribution
 All contributions are welcomed in this project.